 Computers today follow the standard laws of classical physics.
 However, physicists believe that, in principle, it is better to use the laws of quantum physics1 for a computer.
 The advantages are that the speed of computing would rocket to unimaginable standards, and all-new code-cracking devices could be created.
 Quantum computers work by using a quantum equivalent of computer bits in the binary maths system, and simple ones have already been built.

 A quantum computer exploits a very special law of quantum mechanics in order to allow the system to do calculations simultaneously.
 A sub-atomic particle2 has a property called its 'spin', which can be in two possible states: up or down.
-But in quantum physics particles can have a state called its 'superposition'.
+But in quantum physics a particle can have a state called its 'superposition'.
 This means that a particle can be in two places at once (!) or in two states at once, so long as one does not interfere with them or observe them.
 Doing this would cause 'decoherence', in which the particle makes a random decision of which place or state it's actually in.

 It may help to consider an analogy with matchsticks.
 Imagine two matchsticks that represent the 'up' state of an electron, and two that represent the 'down' state.
 It is possible to see each state separately as matchsticks, but, if the sticks are arranged to form a square, then you could see the 'up' and 'down' states simultaneously.
 This represents the superposition, but in reality if you looked at this superposition, half of the matchsticks would vanish so that you only saw one state.